wathan/jp-mining-note/docs/docs/setupchanges.md

 If you reached this point, then congratulations!
 You are finally done with updating the note!
 Pitch accent and pronunciation data should now be displayed correctly on all cards.

+If your cards still don't display properly, then it's possible you forgot to restart Anki after updating the AJT Japanese configuration.
+Restart Anki to confirm the config change, and then go back and [regenerate the AJTWordPitch field](#v0-12-0-0-prerelease-13-ajt-regen) again.

 ---